 Because the SpeedyLight+ uses a single-component resin, the risks associated with mixing resins are also erased, and any extra resin can be saved for future use.
 Roughly 15% of the mixture goes to waste with other curing methods, Patrick says.

 The control over the curing process with the SpeedyLight+ is another stand-out difference, Webster says.

-“With your typical steam or hot water, when you start curing—it’s like a fuse—it goes to the very end, you have no control.
+“With your typical steam or hot water, when you start curing it’s like a fuse—it goes to the very end, you have no control.
 So if there’s something wrong in the middle, there’s no stopping it,” he says.
-“With this, you can turn the light on and off any time you want to stop the cure and start the cure.”
+“With this, you can turn the light on and off any time you want to stop the cure and restart it.”

 The SpeedyLight+ camera head is able to show operators what’s happening underground every step of the way, giving them the ability to control the speed and accuracy of the curing process.